Petras Būtėnas: World War II

 The Soviet authorities imprisoned Būtėnas from July 1940 to January 1941 in the Panevėžys Prison.
 Together with others, he published the weekly Išlaisvintasis panevėžietis ('The liberated Panevėžian') in 1941.

 During 1941–1944, he was the director of Panevėžys Boys' Gymnasium.
 He left for Germany in 1944.

 In emigration

 He organized courses for Lithuanian teachers and lead those courses in 1945–1948.
 In 1946, he prepared a summary for the Lithuanian language teachers' courses and gymnasium.
 From 1945 to 1948, he edited the newspaper Lietuvių informacija ('Lithuanian information'), and in 1946–1948, the magazine Žingsniai ('Steps').
 Būtėnas moved to the US in 1949.
 He worked in the newspaper Keleivis ('Passenger') and in the editorial office of the Lithuanian Encyclopedia.

 Academic work

-Būtėnas researched Lithuanian dialects, accentuation and ancient ethnically Lithuanian territories.
-He contributed to the preparation of the Lietuvių kalbos žodyno ('Dictionary of the Lithuanian Language'), in which he wrote down more than 8,000 words.
-He collected folklore and prepared Lietuvių tautotyros žinių ir senienų rinkimo programą ("Lithuanian Ethnography Knowledge and Antiquities Collection Program") in 1925.
-Būtėnas collected material for the research of old Lithuanian toponymy.
+Būtėnas researched Lithuanian dialects, accentuation, and ancient ethnically Lithuanian territories.
+He contributed to the preparation of Lietuvių kalbos žodyno (Lithuanian Dictionary), to which he contributed more than 8,000 words.
+He collected folklore and prepared Lietuvių tautotyros žinių ir senienų rinkimo programą (Lithuanian Ethnography Knowledge and Antiquities Collection Program) in 1925.
+Būtėnas collected material for research on old Lithuanian toponymy.